Just getting started! Be part of the next transportation plan and learn more about it here.

 Southcoast Region entities participating in the TCP: Southeast Conference, Metlakatla, Iliamna, Chignik Lagoon, Gustavus, Petersburg, Wrangell, Yakutat, Bristol Bay Borough, & Lake and Peninsula Borough

-The Statewide Community Connectivity Action Plan (SCCAP) is an initiative by the Alaska DOT&PF, in partnership with the Alaska Municipal League (AML) aimed at addressing transportation barriers across Alaska with a focus on equity.
+The Alaska Community Connectivity Action Plan (ACCAP) is an initiative by the Alaska DOT&PF, in partnership with the Alaska Municipal League (AML) aimed at addressing transportation barriers across Alaska with a focus on equity.
 This plan involves conducting a statewide assessment to identify and evaluate challenges and then creating a prioritized list of capital projects to remove these barriers.
 The goal is to reconnect communities through innovative and multimodal approaches.

 Questions?
 Contact Alex Lawrence, Surface Transportation Planner, alexandria.lawrence@alaska.gov